 The pros and cons of saving

-There are plenty of reasons you should be saving your hard-earned money.
+There are plenty of reasons you should save your hard-earned money.
 For one, it’s usually your safest bet, and it’s the best way to avoid losing any cash along the way.
 It’s also easy to do, and you can access the funds quickly when you need them.

 All in all, saving comes with these benefits: